syvzies/animate-scroller/README.md

 ## API Reference

-### addScroll(id, className)
+### init(elem, className)
-Will add an event listener on the scroll on the id of the specified element.
+Will add an event listener on the scroll of the elem element.
 When the user scrolls, scroll-animator will check to see if any elements with the provided class names are in the viewport.
 If they are, it will add the class 'anim-trigger' to the element.
 The class should be specified in your css stylesheet along with another class to control the animation.
 If the element is not in the viewport, scroll-animator will remove the 'trigger-anim' class.

+If no element is provided, window.document will be used.
 If no className is provided, 'anim-elem' is used as a default.

 ### inViewport(elem)
 Will return true if the element is visible in the viewport.